faizalam56/MovieTrailers/README.md

 # MovieTrailers
-A simple demo project for The Movie DB based on <b>MVVM clean architecture</b>.
+A simple demo project for The Movie DB based on <b>MVVM architecture</b>.

 #### App Features
 * Users can view list of the latest movies.